christ-offer/ez-i18n-webcomponent/README.md

 </p>
 ```

-This is a slight workaround, but it is still semantically correct markup and keeps the logic of the component very simple.
+This is slightly annoying, but it is still semantically correct markup and keeps the logic of the component very simple.